Frank DeSanto, SWOG's communications and public relations manager, can be reached at (210) 718-2941 or email@example.com.

 About SWOG Cancer Research Network

-SWOG Cancer Research Network is a global cancer research community of over 12,000 members in 47 states and six foreign countries who design and conduct publicly funded clinical trials.
+SWOG Cancer Research Network is a global cancer research community of over 18,000 members in 45 states and ten countries who design and conduct publicly funded clinical trials.

 The group is a proud member of the National Cancer Institute’s National Clinical Trials Network and the NCI Community Oncology Research Program, and is a major part of the cancer research infrastructure in the U.S. and the world.
 Since its founding in 1956, SWOG has established a rich trove of resources.
 Its online clinical trial and publications search tool includes more than 1,400 trials and over 4,000 trial publications and presentations.
-SWOG's biorepository includes over 800,000 blood, tissue, and other biological samples.
+SWOG's biorepository includes more than 1.2 million blood, tissue, and other biological samples.
 All of these resources are publicly available in order to advance cancer research worldwide.